 Income received by you on behalf of the incapable person may include pensions, government benefits, dividends, interest and rent.

-A capital disbursement on behalf of an incapable person may include buying an asset on his or her behalf, such as buying a house or investing in Canada Savings Bonds.
+A capital disbursement made by you on behalf of the incapable person may include buying an asset on his or her behalf, such as buying a house.

-An income disbursement on behalf of an incapable person is a payment made on behalf of the person, for items such as rent, utilities, food, clothing or housekeeping services.
+An income disbursement made by you on behalf of the incapable person is a payment made on behalf of the person, for items such as rent, utilities, food, clothing or housekeeping services.

 As the guardian of property, one of your main legal duties is to keep accounts of all transactions involving the property.
 You may be required to pass (submit) your accounts to the court for inspection in several circumstances.
 The Public Guardian and Trustee may apply to the court for an order requiring you to pass your accounts.
 As well, the incapable person, the incapable person’s guardian or attorney for personal care, any of the incapable person’s dependants, the Children’s Lawyer, a creditor of the incapable person or anybody else, with the court’s permission, may apply to the court for an order requiring you to pass your accounts.
 You may apply to the court for a passing of accounts as well, for several reasons, including questions regarding the amount of compensation that you are permitted to take.
 In an application for the passing of your accounts, the court may grant or adjust your compensation and temporarily suspend or even permanently terminate your guardianship, depending on the outcome.